 When you transfer this skill to other weightlifting exercises, you will have no problem having proper posture with your rib cage and pelvis.
 Once you can maintain perfect stability to the core, you can upgrade it.

 You can add the arms pointed upwards to the ceiling.
 The first thing you can do with your arms is reach down toward the floor above your head.
 Tap the arms and bring them back up.
-Do this as much as your shoulder flexibility allows you to without arching the lower back.
-Breathe while keeping the ribs down.

 Once you master that, add the legs component of the exercise.
 Opposite arm, opposite leg.
 Alternate throughout the movement.
 Do the exercise as slowly as possible.
 The goal is to resist the deep core, not just the ab muscles.